minkaotic/front-end-notes/Bootstrap.md

 ### Responsive Images
 - Using the [`.img-fluid` class](https://getbootstrap.com/docs/4.0/content/images/#responsive-images) on an image makes it scale with parent column (by applying `max-width: 100%;` and `height: auto;`), and prevent it from being too large.

+### ScrollSpy
+- [ScrollySpy](https://getbootstrap.com/docs/4.0/components/scrollspy/) is an interactive JavaScript plugin that highlights the active navigation links, automatically updating your navigation links based on a user's scroll position.
+- It can be used [via data attributes or via JavaScript](https://getbootstrap.com/docs/4.0/components/scrollspy/#usage).
+- For a recap on how it works and how to set it up, see this [Treehouse course video](https://teamtreehouse.com/library/using-scrollspy-to-highlight-nav-links).

 ## Questions